(Disclosure: Some of the links below may be affiliate links)

-Your tax declaration will be a breeze since the robo-advisor will give you all the important numbers and you just have to copy them in the tax declaration.
+Your tax declaration will be a breeze since the robo-advisor will give you all the important numbers, and you just have to copy them in the tax declaration.

 You should know that you are saving time by opting for a Robo-advisor but are paying the price (in fees) for this time.
 Whether it is worth it or not is up to you.
-For my own situation, I have decided it was not worth it.
+In my own situation, I have decided it was not worth it.
 If you want to learn about the trade-offs, read my article on the different investing levels.

 As you can see, there are two main phases in investing by yourself.
 The learning phase will take some time and effort on your part to set up.
 This is the main investment in time that you will have to make.
-Then, the investing part itself really does not take much effort or time.
-You can easily invest in the stock market by yourself in less than 10 minutes a month.
+Then, the investing part itself does not take much effort or time.
+You can easily invest in the stock market by yourself with less than 10 minutes a month.
 I only spend about 5 minutes a month on my investing.